nyuta1212/polads-annotation/index.md

 ### Interview

-Showing an interview with some people (typically a single person), talking about some ideas as their own ones thought.
+Showing an interview with some people (typically a single person), talking about some ideas as their own thought.
 By this, the viewer may think that the ideas are accepted by (a certain group of or general) people.

 - [Example 1](/examples/google-gcdn-eb5b36fd11bcba72)
 - [Example 5](/examples/youtube-7hxMeFMMlm8)